mc-carlessi/mysql-enterprise-security/security-tde/security-tde.md

 In this lab, you will:

-* Setup the  manifest file and configation file needed to use TDE
+* Setup TDE using file encryption component
 * Practice using TDE

 ### Prerequisites (Optional)